DANS-KNAW/dd-vault-ingest-flow/docs/dev.md

 This is only necessary once per project.
 If you execute this any existing configuration and data will be reset.

-Open separate terminal tabs for `dd-vault-ingest-flow`, its dependency `dd-validate-dans-bag` and the optional dependency (when not using the VM `dev_transfer`) `dd-vault-catalog`.
+Open separate terminal tabs for `dd-vault-ingest`, its dependency `dd-validate-dans-bag` and the optional dependency (when not using the VM `dev_transfer`) `dd-vault-catalog`.
 In each tab run:

 ```commandline
 start-env.sh
 ```

-The service `dd-validate-dans-bag` needs different configurations for `dd-vault-ingest-flow` and other services.
+The service `dd-validate-dans-bag` needs different configurations for `dd-vault-ingest` and other services.
 So you will have to update the generated `dd-validate-dans-bag/etc/config.yml`, perhaps keep copies of the files or comment lines to switch between both situations.

 * `dataverse: null`
 * `vaultCatalog.baseUrl: https://dev.transfer.dans-data.nl/vault-catalog`

-You will also have to adjust `dd-vault-ingest-flow/etc/config.yml`:
+You will also have to adjust `dd-vault-ingest/etc/config.yml`:

 * vaultCatalog.url: https://dev.transfer.dans-data.nl